ASK AN EXPERT

 Q- ARE OUTDOOR TILES SLIPPERY?

 A- If clean and dry outdoor tiles shouldn’t be slippery as they are designed for outdoor use.
 There are external factors that can affect the surface grip of your external tiles, such as water, ice and leaf litter from overhanging or surrounding vegetation.

 Q- DO OUTDOOR TILES NEED SEALING?

 A- This debate about whether or not to seal outdoor stone tiles is one that remains ongoing and doesn’t necessarily have a right or wrong answer.
 All natural stone is naturally porous to varying degrees depending on the type of stone.
-Sealing will prevent moisture getting into the stone and extend the time that weathering takes to affect the stone, however this could lead to water sitting on the surface of the tiles which can freeze in winter and cause issues of its own.
+Sealing will prevent moisture from getting into the stone and extend the time that weathering takes to affect the stone, however, this could lead to water sitting on the surface of the tiles which can freeze in winter and cause issues of its own.
 Not sealing will mean that the stone will weather more quickly and more naturally and lead to a beautiful, lived-in look.
-Porcelain tiles have a very low porosity so it is very difficult to ‘stain’ the tiles themselves, however the increased surface texture of outdoor porcelain tiles can ‘hold on’ to dirt particles so they can be sealed with Fila Stop Dirt which is a topical surface sealant which makes routine cleaning of these tiles less arduous.
+Porcelain tiles have a very low porosity so it is very difficult to ‘stain’ the tiles themselves, however, the increased surface texture of outdoor porcelain tiles can ‘hold on’ to dirt particles so they can be sealed with Fila Stop Dirt which is a topical surface sealant which makes routine cleaning of these tiles less arduous.

 Q- HOW DO I CLEAN OUTDOOR TILES?